dbosak01/fmtr/README.md

 formatting function:
 ```
 v1 <- c("A", "B", "C", "B")
+f1 <- factor(v1, levels = c("A", "B", "C"))

-fmt3 <- value(condition(x == "A", "Label A"),
+fmt2 <- value(condition(x == "A", "Label A"),
               condition(x == "B", "Label B"),
               condition(TRUE, "Other"))

-fapply(fmt3, v1)
+fapply(fmt2, f1)

 ```

 #### Vectorized functions
-Vectorized functions provide a very flexible and powerful way of formatting data.
-The vectorized functions can be user-created, or an available packaged function.
+Vectorized functions provide the most powerful way of formatting data.
+Vectorized functions can be user-defined, or wrapping an available packaged function.
 The vectorized function has the advantage of being nearly limitless in the types of formatting you can perform.
-Here is an example of formatting using a user-defined, vectorized function:
+The drawback is that a vectorized function can be more complicated to write.
+Here is an example of formatting with a user-defined, vectorized function:
 ```
 v1 <- c("A", "B", "C", "B")